 In order to protect this critical information, you need to embrace a SaaS data security solution that ensures you are aware of all potential exposures and shares.

-An effective SaaS security tool can distinguish between sensitive data that needs to be safeguarded and low-risk information that can be shared freely.
+An effective SaaS security tool can distinguish between sensitive data that needs to be secure and safeguarded, and low-risk information that can be shared freely.

 Users